Ptomerty/Kappbot/README.md

 Run `node addemote.js <emotename> <emoteurl>` to add a new emote.
 To delete, use `node delemote <emotename>`.

 Custom emote list can be enumerated with `!customlist` in chat.

+TODO: Write remote access with list of approved mods.
+This will involve addemote and delemote commands, all from chatting.